s0up4200/redactedhook/README.md

 - `red_apikey` is your Redacted API key.
 Needs user and torrents privileges.
 - `ops_apikey` is your Orpheus API key.
 Needs user and torrents privileges.
 - `record_labels` is a comma-separated list of record labels to check against.
-- `minsize` is the minimum allowed size you want to grab.
-Eg. 100MB
-- `maxsize` is the max allowed size you want to grab.
-Eg. 500MB
-- `uploaders` is a comma-separated list of uploaders to check against.
-- `mode` is either blacklist or whitelist.
-If blacklist is used, the torrent will be stopped if the uploader is found in the list.
-If whitelist is used, the torrent will be stopped if the uploader is not found in the list.
-  `